Iron-Stag-Games/Iron-Stag-Games.github.io/docs/lync/getting-started/usage.md

 ### Build to File

-The `BUILD` mode executes building the project to a place (or model) file.
+The `BUILD` mode builds the project to a place (or model) file.

-This works without having Roblox Studio installed and without an internet connection.
+This mode works without having Roblox Studio installed and without an internet connection.

 ### Fetch Downloads